16 Oct

 The question of whether to disclose is a complex one, and it is also very personal.
 Also, it's something that can change over time.
 You might decide, “I'm not going to disclose,” and then ultimately at some later date, you might decide, “It's worth disclosing for various reasons,” or that you want to disclose or that you need to disclose because circumstances have changed.

-I don't get anything if you use this code.
-This is just for you if it is something that will be helpful to defray some of the costs around getting an assessment.
-If you are someone who suspects that you have ADHD, I do strongly recommend, whether it's through this means or any other, that you consider getting assessed because as you've heard on the podcast from different people, it can really make a huge difference even as an adult to learn that you have ADHD and to incorporate that knowledge into how you make decisions about your career, your life, and all sorts of things.
+All of those things are okay.
+There is no one right way to approach the question.
+I do want to remind you that if you're someone who suspects you might have ADHD but haven't yet been assessed, I do strongly recommend that you consider getting assessed because as you've heard on the podcast from different people, it can really make a huge difference even as an adult to learn that you have ADHD and to incorporate that knowledge into how you make decisions about your career, your life, and all sorts of things.

 Thanks for listening to this conversation about disclosure at work.
 If you have a story about disclosing at work that you would like to share either with me or anonymize with the rest of the podcast audience, I would love to share that.
 Okay, that's it for now.
 I will talk to you next week.